-Sample's key motivators and demotivators are summarized below in priority order.
+Sample's key motivators and demotivators are summarised below.
 Typically, focusing on areas that are highly motivating or demotivating is most effective.

-To maximize the value of this information it is important to confirm with Sample what motivates him, and to discuss with him the impact of this in his current or future role.
+To maximise the value of this information it is important to confirm with Sample what motivates him, and to discuss with him the impact of this in his current or future role.